 In order to prove liability in a dram shop case, you must prove that the bar, restaurant, or store was being reckless in selling an intoxicated patron alcohol.
 This means that the plaintiff must provide evidence that the establishment consciously disregarded the risks of over-serving to a drunk customer and they intentionally served alcohol to this individual.
 Likewise, if a bar serves alcohol to a minor by either failing to verify their age or consciously making a decision to serve to them, an injured victim can file a dram shop claim against that establishment if the minor in question subsequently gets into a drunk driving accident.

 Navigating the civil litigation process is not an easy task to take on alone.
 Please consider reaching out for a consultation if you or someone you know has suffered injuries due to a drunk driver.
-The seasoned attorneys at the Christmas Law Firm could help you identify the liable party or parties in your case and pursue compensation for all your injuries.
+The seasoned attorneys at Christmas Injury Lawyers could help you identify the liable party or parties in your case and pursue compensation for all your injuries.